okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/saml-tracer/main/index.md

 To create a SAML request for an IdP-initiated flow and inspect it in SAML-tracer:

 1. Assign the SAML app to a user.
-2. Navigate to dashboard of that user and click the app icon.
+2. Go to the dashboard of that user and click the app icon.
 3. The app opens in a new browser and if successful, sends a SAML response.

 You can also start an IdP flow by selecting the App Embed link in a browser (**SAML App** > **General** > **App Embed Link**).